BLSQ/dhis2-taskr/doc/user-manual.md

 ## 4. Data can come in/out in various format

 We receive data in various forms (csv, xlsx, json...)

-We want to produce various formats (csv, xlsx, json), a small ui to be able to filter
+We want to produce various formats (csv, xlsx, json), or show a small ui to be able to filter/explore the data.

-Taskr recipes can accept them and make the recipe easy to code, it will recieved the already parsed data.
+Taskr recipes can accept them and make the recipe easy to code, it will recieve the already parsed data.

 CSV will be parsed by [papaparse](https://www.papaparse.com/) library.
 XLSX will be parsed by [xlsx-populate](https://github.com/dtjohnson/xlsx-populate#usage), the recipe can also produce xlsx.